ostreedev/ostree/rust-bindings/rust/README.md

 versioning helper yet so version bumps need to be done manually.

 ## License
-The libostree crate is licensed under the MIT license.
+The `ostree` crate is licensed under the MIT license.
 See the LICENSE file for details.

 libostree itself is licensed under the LGPL2+.
 See its